Prevention of Modern Slavery Act Statement

 The Chief Executive Officer is the main board director with primary responsibility for ensuring compliance to the Act and wider corporate responsibility.

-The HR Director will advise and report on any instances of non-compliance within the organisation and the Group Procurement Manager will report non-compliance within the supply chain.
-Both roles will assist in corrective actions within their relevant areas of responsibility.
+The Managing Director in respect of each division (i.e. (a) Finance and Administration and (b) Contact Centre) will advise and report on any instances of non-compliance within the organisation and non-compliance within the supply chain, in each case in respect of their divisions.
+The Managing Directors will assist in corrective actions within their relevant areas of responsibility.

 It is Parseq’s intention to review this statement on an annual basis in line with the requirements of Act and update on progress made to ensure full compliance with the Act.